Last Updated on December 1, 2023

-This time, however, I took the quicker and more comfortable route, flying into Bergen airport from Stockholm.
-Located in nearby Flesland, Bergen airport is only 20-30 minutes by taxi ($28-35) or bus ($5-7) from Bergen.
-The buses are immediately outside the entrance to the terminal.
+This time, however, I took the quicker, more comfortable route, flying into Bergen airport from Stockholm.
+In nearby Flesland, Bergen airport is only 20-30 minutes by taxi or bus from Bergen.
+(See more information below.)

-I also stayed in a hotel, not a campground, which was close to the city’s famous harbor.
-The hotel was the Augustine, which was near the harbor and quite comfortable.
-And on this trip I dined in more restaurants in Bergen than I did on my maiden trip.
+I also stayed in a hotel near the city’s famous harbor, not a campground.
+The hotel was the Augustine, near the harbor and quite comfortable.
+And on this trip, I dined in more restaurants in Bergen than on my maiden visit.

-From both memory and some basic research I knew that there were many things to do in Bergen.
-And many of them are near the harbor, still the most famous area of Bergen since it played such an essential role in the history of the city beginning back in the 13th century.
+From both memory and basic research, I knew that there were many things to do in Bergen.
+And many of them are near the harbor, still the most famous area of Bergen.
+This area has played an essential role in the city’s history, beginning in the 13th century.

 That was then when the city-states of Germany formed trading leagues, the most significant of which was the Hanseatic League.
-The Hanseatic became one of the most powerful economic forces in Northern Europe, and many of its traders were drawn to “Bryggen” (present-day Bergen, Norway) due to its sheltered harbor.
+As a result, the Hanseatic became one of the most powerful economic forces in Northern Europe.
+In fact, many of its traders were drawn to “Bryggen” (present-day Bergen, Norway) because of its sheltered harbor.

-It’s those iconic Hanseatic buildings that are one of the great places to visit in Bergen, and still draw travelers to Bergen today.
+Those iconic Hanseatic buildings still draw travelers to Bergen today.
+They are one of the great places to visit in Bergen.

 Things to Do in Bergen, Norway

-Also visit the adjacent Hanseatic Museum, a fascinating little museum – and eye-opening to me – that provides insights into a period of history few of us know anything about.
-There were only a few people in it, but everyone seemed interested in everything they were seeing.
+Also, visit the adjacent Hanseatic Museum, a fascinating little museum, which was eye-opening.
+It provides insights into a period of history few of us know anything about.
+Only a few people were in it when I visited, but everyone was interested in everything in the place.

-With my guide, I continue walking along the harbor to the Bergenhus Fortress, inside of which are the old Royal Residence and banquet hall built in the 13th century when Bergen was the capital of Norway.
+With my guide, I continue walking along the harbor to the Bergenhus Fortress.
+Inside it is the old Royal Residence and banquet hall built in the 13th century when Bergen was the capital of Norway.
 The fortress was built to protect the harbor and was used as recently as World War II.
-Nearby there’s an old German bunker wholly covered with ivy, with several others are scattered about the city.
+Nearby is an old German bunker wholly covered with ivy, with several others scattered about the city.

 When we left the fortress, it was only a few minutes walk to the old Hanseatic Assembly Rooms, beautiful buildings behind the historic wharf buildings.
-Along the way, my guide wanted to show me a residential neighborhood, and we paused at Kroken Street, a charming, cobbled pedestrian lane lined with clapboard houses and large old trees.
+Along the way, my guide wanted to show me a residential neighborhood.
+So she took me to Kroken Street, a charming, cobbled pedestrian lane lined with clapboard houses and large old trees.

-We stood there for a few minutes, me wanting to learn more about the area, before crossing the street to the Schøtstuene, the Hanseatic Assembly Rooms where hot meals were served in the winter.
+We paused a few minutes, me wanting to learn more about the area, before crossing the street to the Schøtstuene.
+These are Hanseatic Assembly Rooms where hot meals were served in the winter.
 Unfortunately, they were kept separate from the historic wharf structures due to the constant fire danger.

 On to Bergen Cathedral and the Funicular

 When we reached the church, I understood why my guide wanted me to see it.
-Built in 1250, it is a simple, long-church design with a beautiful interior including a series of portraits in the entrance way.
-What made it unique, however, was the cannonball still stuck in the exterior wall above the entrance where it landed in 1665.
+Built in 1250, it is a simple, long-church design with a beautiful interior, including a series of portraits in the entranceway.
+What makes it unique, however, is the cannonball still in the exterior wall above the entrance since 1665.

 I later walked over to the nearby Fløibanen funicular, which took me to the top of Fløyen, 1050 feet above sea level.
-I was rewarded with a beautiful view of the city and its fjord, as were the many Norwegians having lunch in the restaurant up there.
+The visual reward was terrific – a beautiful view of the city and its fjord far below.
+It is also where many Norwegians come to enjoy lunch in its restaurant.

 A Clutch of Galleries

-In addition to the Hanseatic, put on your list of things to do in Bergen to see a few museums.
-There are a clutch of galleries that face Lake Lille Lungegårdsvann, about a 15-minute walk away.
-Called Kode they are numbered one through four, something tour guides like because it makes it easier to explain them to tourists.
+In addition to the Hanseatic, put on your list of things to do in Bergen seeing a few excellent museums.
+A clutch of galleries faces Lake Lille Lungegårdsvann, about a 15-minute walk away.
+Called Kode, they are numbered one through four.
+The tour guides like the numbering system since explaining each museum to tourists is easier.
 The galleries house international art treasures ranging from classical to contemporary.

 Fjord Tours From Bergen, Norway

-Because of its location on Norway’s southwestern coast in the midst of mountains and fjords, Bergen is an excellent place to set off fjord tours.
+Because of its location on Norway’s southwestern coast amid mountains and fjords, Bergen is an excellent place to set off on fjord tours.

-One of the most popular activities in Bergen, are fjord tours.
+One of the most popular activities in Bergen is fjord tours.
 And one of the best is the “Norway in a Nutshell” tour that takes you on a cruise on the Nærøyfjord followed by a ride on the world-famous Flåm Railway.

-You then take the train on an incredible 13-mile ride up the mountains through some of the wildest and most magnificent mountain scenery Norway.
-At the end you connect with the train back to Bergen or, as I did, the express to Oslo, a beautiful ride across the highest-altitude railway in Northern Europe.
+You then take the train on an incredible 13-mile ride up the mountains through some of Norway’s wildest and most magnificent mountain scenery.
+In the end, you connect with the train back to Bergen or, as I did, the express to Oslo, a beautiful ride across the highest-altitude railway in Northern Europe.

 It was a great trip, that may sound complicated, but it isn’t.
 It runs like clockwork.
-If you take only one fjord tour from Bergen, this should be it.
-The trip takes about 10 hours; cost is approximately $212 and is well worth it.
+This should be it if you take only one fjord tour from Bergen.
+The trip takes about 10 hours, costs approximately $212, and is well worth it.
 The tour runs all year long.

 Restaurants in Bergen

 There are hundreds of restaurants in Bergen ranging from relatively reasonable to expensive.
-Among the latter is the 400-year old Altona wine bar and restaurant in the Augustine Hotel, my lodging while in Bergen, Norway.
-It has more than 1,000 different wines, and since it has no wine list, the staff does its best to match you with the one you’ll enjoy.
-I dined there my first night in Bergen, and both the dinner and wines by the glass were excellent.
+Among the latter is the 400-year-old Altona wine bar and restaurant in the Augustine Hotel, my lodging while in Bergen, Norway.
+It has over 1,000 wines, and since it has no wine list, the staff does its best to match you with the one you’ll enjoy.
+I dined there on my first night in Bergen, and the dinner and wine by the glass were excellent.

-Another one of the excellent and comfortable restaurants in Bergen is Bryggeloftet & Stuene (Bryggen 11, Bergen, near the harbor), which serves traditional Norwegian cuisine, including fish and meats.
-It’s quite moderately priced with delicious meals.
-It’s location is good; try to get a seat by a window.
+Another excellent and comfortable restaurant in Bergen is Bryggeloftet & Stuene (Bryggen 11, Bergen, near the harbor), which serves traditional Norwegian cuisine, including fish and meats.
+Its prices are moderate, the meals delicious, and its location good.
+Also, try to get a seat by a window.

-Lower down the price scale among restaurants in Bergen is Söstrene Hagelin, (Strandgaten 3, 5013 Bergen) a popular little café/restaurant known for it fish, fast food and soups.
+Lower down the price scale among restaurants in Bergen is Söstrene Hagelin (Strandgaten 3, 5013 Bergen), a popular little café/restaurant known for its fish, fast food, and soups.
 Its sign touts it’s been serving “traditional Norwegian fast food since 1929.”
 A fish burger here is 75 kroner, about $10.